determined-ai/determined/docs/setup-cluster/slurm/hpc-environment-requirements.rst

 Database Requirements
 =====================

-The solution requires PostgreSQL 10 or newer, which will be installed on the admin node.
+The solution requires PostgreSQL 14 or later, which will be installed on the admin node.
 The required disk space for the database is estimated as follows:

 -  200 GB on small systems (less than 15 workers) or big systems if the experiment logs are sent to